osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 	5. Select *AlarmModel::DoorSensor*.
 ![](../images/SetClassifier.png)
 	6. Select *OK*.
-	7. Create the following subcomponents:
+	7. Repeat the previous steps for create the following subcomponents:
 		1. Device subcomponent named *Alarm*, Classifier: *AlarmModel::Alarm*.
 		2. System subcomponent named *Controller*, Classifier: *AlarmModel::Controller*.
 ![](../images/SecuritySystemImplSubcomponents.png)

-7. **Create Features**
+8. **Create Features**
 	1. Use the palette to create a data Port named "DataOut" in *DoorSensor*.
 	2. Use the *AADL* section in the *Properties* view to:
 		1. Set *DataOut* to *Output*.
 		2. Set the classifier to *AlarmModel::SensorData*
 	3. Create an input data port named "DataIn" in *Controller* and set the classifier to *AlarmModel::SensorData*.
-	4. Create two output event ports, "TriggerPortOut" and "SilencePortOut" to *Controller*.
+	4. Create two additional output event ports, "TriggerPortOut" and "SilencePortOut" in *Controller*.
-	5. Create two input event ports, "TriggerPortIn" and "SilencePortIn" to *Alarm*.
+	5. Create two additional input event ports, "TriggerPortIn" and "SilencePortIn" in *Alarm*.
 ![](../images/SecuritySystemImplFeatures.png)

-8. **Create Connections**
+9. **Create Connections**
 	1. Select *Port Connection* from the palette.
 	2. Select the connection source, *DoorSensor.DataOut*.
 	3. Select the connection destination, *Controller.DataIn*.